 Built by Bell in Buffalo, New York.
+Constructors Number 15-443.
 Delivered to the U.S. Army Air Force (USAAF) as P-39D-BE Airacobra serial number 41-7104.
 Disassembled and shipped overseas to the South Pacific and reassembled on Fiji.

 Assigned to the 13th Air Force, 347th Fighter Group (347th FG), 70th Fighter Squadron (70th FS).
 No known nickname or nose art.

-On April 22, 1942 one of two Airacobras that took off from Suva Airfield (Nausori) on Viti Levu Island in Fiji piloted by 1st Lt James W. Blose with another Airacobra on a training mission.
+On April 22, 1942 took off from Suva Airfield (Nausori) on Viti Levu Island in Fiji piloted by 1st Lt James W. Blose with another Airacobra on a training mission.
 Ten minutes into the flight, the mission was canceled and both pilots were ordered to return to base but only one returned.
 This Airacobra was never seen nor heard from again.
 When this aircraft failed to return, it was officially declared Missing In Action (MIA).
 The aircraft was officially condemned June 15, 1944.

 This Airacobra crashed on Viti Levu Island.
-Reportedly, this wreck was discovered by a locals.
-During 1996, Michael Claringbould visited the crash site and reported it to US Army CILHI.
+The crash site was first located by local people.
+In 1996, Michael Claringbould visited the crash site and afterwards reported it to US Army CILHI.

 Michael Claringbould adds:

 "This P-39 was first discovered by me in 1996.
 I was taken there by a villager who did not speak English, and we had to go through a sevusevu ceremony before walking in.
 I later reported the wreck as a P-39 to CILHI through then US Ambassador, Larry Dinger. no reply was received from US Army CILHI, and I know Dinger pushed the matter honorably.
 I did not identify the P-39 at the time as could not locate its serial, and was not even sure whether it was an MIA ship at that time.
 The underwings still had "US ARMY" on them, but I could not find the fuselage (had Blose in it as it turns out).
 Fiji One did a TV report in 2006, acknowledging me as the original finder."

-During August 2004 this crash site was again reported by a Fijiian citizen to American authorities.
+During August 2004 this crash site was again reported by a Fijiian citizen to the American authorities.